Skip to content

 wabisabi art

 The Resurgence of Wabi-Sabi in Modern Art Understanding Wabi-Sabi: History and Principles Wabi-Sabi is a Japanese concept that finds beauty in imperfection.
-It has deep roots in Zen Buddhism.
-The i...
+It has roots in Zen Buddhism.
+The idea v...

 Read more